Domain Expert Guidance

 Morning arrival in Hanoi, Vietnam.

 Orientation on the structure of the tour visits and project.
-Finalisation of teams, and the participants’ individual roles and responsibilities within the team will be defined.
+Finalisation of teams and the participants’ individual roles and responsibilities within the team will be defined.

 Topics of discussion: Spatial design principles, efficient planning, macro logic strategies.

-Late night arrival in Da Nang, Vietnam.
+Late night arrival on day 4 in Da Nang, Vietnam.

 Day trip to Huế.